stackmaps/astronauts/README.md

 Get an API key from here: https://developers.google.com/custom-search/json-api/v1/overview

-In the terminal set the environment variable to you key.
+In the terminal set the environment variable to your key.

 Type:
 > export API_KEY=YOURKEY